HOLISTIC CARE OFFERINGS

 We understand that someone’s experiences significantly impact relationships.
-Our training allows us to help you to work on forming healthy attachment relationships with your unborn child, your partner, your siblings, or your parents.
+Our training allows us to help you to work on forming healthy attachment relationships with your partner, your siblings, your parents, or your unborn child.

-We combine psychoeducation, process time, experiential therapy including art yoga and equine assisted psychotherapy into each unique group.
 Group therapy is powerful and usually has a significant impact in an individual’s healing.
 Sometimes group is the first place someone feels understood.
+Almost every group described can also be tailored to be a private intensive.
+Just ask!

-RESILIENCY – a group for those wanting to feel better about their own regulation, relationships, and reasoning.
-Most patients do individual EMDR for trauma resolution while attending group as well.
-Histories include sexual assault, military sexual trauma, male sexual trauma, abandonment, grief and loss, pregnancy and infant loss, parental or partner abuse, and developmental trauma.
-Nobody’s trauma is less significant that anyone else’s. *Many people with eating disorders also have trauma histories, and may join the Resolution group when ED has stabilized.
-Some more specific trauma groups are listed below.
+RESILIENCY – If you want to get out of your pain cycle, this is the group (or private intensive) for you!
+Feel better about their own regulation, relationships, and reasoning.
+This is how we do it!
+Histories include sexual assault, military sexual trauma, male sexual trauma, abandonment, grief and loss, pregnancy and infant loss, parental or partner abuse, religious trauma, and developmental trauma.
+Nobody’s trauma is less significant than anyone else’s.
+In addition to group psychoeducation and processing, each person is offered individual EMDR or Equine Assisted Psychotherapy.

-NEW PATHS – a group for parents/ caregivers and children who need to address attachment issues/adoption/foster care.
-The groundwork is laid with psychoeducation about neurosequential (bottom to top) brain development, how trauma or neglect impacts that development, and how we work to form new pathways.
-We then apply those concepts to experiential equine assisted psychotherapy or other activities that help parents and caregivers understand their child and learn ways to help them.
+NEW PATHWAYS – a little brain development pun for you.
+Schedule a private intensive or join a group of other parents/ caregivers and children who need to address attachment issues/adoption/foster care.
+The groundwork is laid with psychoeducation about neurosequential (bottom to top) brain development, how trauma or neglect impacts that development, and how we work to form new pathways (get it?).
+We learn about behaviors and trust and coregulation.
+It’s not what you think!
+Then YOU PRACTICE those concepts with experiential equine assisted psychotherapy or other activities that help parents and caregivers understand their child and learn ways to help them.
 Parents do work in this setting apart from and with their children in this group.

-HORSES HEALING HELPERS AND HEROES – groups for health care professionals, therapists, first responders and service men and women.
+HORSES HEALING HELPERS – a group or private intensive for health care professionals, therapists, first responders and service men and women.
 Those who are responsible for keeping us safe or for healing us deserve a place to do their own healing.
 You can schedule an intensive for your coworkers, peers or employees or join a group.
 Many first responders have rotating schedules and it’s very difficult to commit to a group.
 We can do a one time event for different shifts or can do individual work as well.

 We utilize TF-EAP (trauma focused equine assisted psychotherapy) most often with our patients.
 This may be mounted (riding) or ground (no riding) work, depending on the needs of the patient(s).